JohnAugustineMcCain/Trivalent/README.md

 ## Preface:

-My goal here is to prove that honesty is mathematically optimal for reasoning systems.
+My goal here is to prove that honesty (not proof) is universally mathematically optimal.

-I developed this over the course of *two weeks* while working in my profession: Convenience store employee
+I developed the foundations of this over the course of *two weeks* while working in my profession: Convenience store employee

 It is my humble belief that combination of these ideas and their historical roots + working code + practical applications makes this work essentially unassailable.​​​​​​​​​​​​​​​​